Early Ice Fishing Recommendations in STLC

 While Bobby's recommendations are by no means a guarantee of early safe ice, they can help you make a decision about where to go, what you'll want to fish for in these various waters, how to target them as well as where the access sites are located.

-Early Ice Fishing: Star Lake
+Early Ice Fishing: Coles Creek Bay

-Where to Access the Lake
+Where to Access the Bay

 A Few Ice Fishing Tips to Consider